Hailsham

 When the Census for Hailsham was taken on 7th April 1861, the population of the town was made up of 2,098 individuals.
 Only one inhabitant, thirty-two year old James Lawrence, a "Photographic Artist" from East London, made his living from taking photographs.
 James Lawrence was lodging with sixty-four year old Mary Tutt in Hailsham's High Street and was probably an itinerant photographer who was working temporarily in the Hailsham area.
 A Sussex trade directory of 1862 lists nearly forty photographic studios in the county, but no photographer is recorded in Hailsham.
 Even the neighbouring seaside town of Eastbourne, with a population of around six thousand and a good number of regular seasonal visitors, could only support a couple of studios.

-Charles Hollamby and Edwin Baker
+Charles Hollamby and Edwin Isaac Baker

 Charles Hollamby (1817-1891) was a native of Hailsham and had been working as a shoemaker in the town since at least 1841.
 By 1859, Hollamby had established a boot and shoemaking business in the High Street of the town.
 Around 1865, Hollamby bought some photographic apparatus and in the 1866 edition of the Post Office Directory for Sussex, he is listed under the heading of Photographers in the Trades section.
 An advertisement in The Hailsham Commercial Advertiser of 1869 announced : " Charles Hollamby, Boot & Shoe Maker, High Street, Hailsham .
 PHOTOGRAPHIC PORTRAITS TAKEN DAILY."

 Within a couple of years, Hollamby had a rival in the photography business.
 Edwin Isaac Baker (1837-1912), ran a Bookshop and Stationers in Hailsham's High Street.
-Around 1868, Baker equipped a room in his bookshop for the purpose of taking carte-de-visite portraits.
+Around 1868, Baker equipped a room above his bookshop for the purpose of taking carte-de-visite portraits.
 Customers could purchase a single copy for one shilling, but a dozen copies could be had for 5 shillings.

-[ ABOVE ] The back and front of an early carte-de-visite portrait by Edwin Isaac Baker of High Street, Hailsham (c1868).
+[ABOVE] The back and front of an early carte-de-visite portrait by Edwin Isaac Baker of High Street, Hailsham (c1868).
 The cdv portrait of the young girl carries the inscription "Sister Emma - aged 12 years".

-[ ABOVE ] A page of advertisements from the 1869 edition of The Hailsham Almanac and Commercial Advertiser.
+[ABOVE] A page of advertisements from the 1869 edition of The Hailsham Almanac and Commercial Advertiser.
 Both of Hailsham's resident photographers - Charles Hollamby and Edwin Isaac Baker are featured on this advertising sheet.
 Hailsham, with a population numbering less than two and a half thousand, could not supply enough business for a full-time professional photographer and both Hollamby and Baker had to rely on other sources of income.
 Charles Hollamby was a boot & shoe maker by trade and Edwin Baker sold books and stationery at his shop on the High Street.

-Edwin Baker
+Edwin Isaac Baker (1837-1912)

 Edwin Isaac Baker (1837-1912) was Hailsham's most prominent photographer between the years 1868 and 1896.
 Charles Hollamby, Baker's main competitor in the production of photographic portraits, was active as a photographer from 1866 to 1882, but surviving examples of his work are rare.
-In addition to portraits, Baker photographed views around Hailsham, and made a photographic record of many of the buildings in the town.
+In addition to portraits, Edwin Baker photographed views around Hailsham, and made a photographic record of many of the buildings in the town.
 Many Hailsham buildings were captured by Edwin Baker's camera over a period of twenty-eight years, including Robert Overy's Hailsham Brewery, Summerfields House, The Baptist Chapel and Yew Tree House.

-[ PHOTO - Courtesy of Susan Guhm ]
+[PHOTO - Courtesy of Susan Guhm]

-[ABOVE ] Cabinet portrait of a Young Woman by E. & L. Chell of 64 & 65 High Street, Hailsham.
 Edwin Chell (c1851-1927) was the son of a Staffordshire farmer.
 In 1893, when he was in his early forties, Edwin Chell married 22 year old Lela Constance Godfrey (1870-1937).
 After a period in Hampshire, the couple moved to Hailsham around 1897.
+Shortly after their arrival in Hailsham, Edwin Chell and his wife Lela Chell began taking photographic portraits in the town.

 Hailsham Photographers from 1896 to 1910